The Gate Opens

 “Yeah, well—who says we broke it open?”

 “Marian,” Esther whispered.
-“Something else is happening.”
+“Something is happening.”

 The Ghost smirked.

-“Who are you?”
-Esther asked.
+“Who are you?” asked Esther.

 The Dolor children and Aaron looked at one another in disbelief.
+Herbert played with the figurine in his pants and shook his head discretely, ashamed.

 “I’m sorry if we—” Marian began, before the Ghost interjected.

-“What does he mean ‘responsibility’?”
+“What does he mean ‘mend a crisis’?”
 Herbert asked.

-Herbert and Esther obeyed, bewildered and afraid.
+Herbert and Esther quietly obeyed, following her down the slope toward their home, bewildered and afraid.

 “He didn’t say that,” Esther replied over her shoulder.